Federico-Tremolada/enthesis-fem-model/README.md

 ## Scope

 This project focuses on isolating the effect of material grading on stress transfer and energy distribution, rather than optimizing geometry or modeling full biological complexity.

+---

+## Future Work

+- Extension to 3D geometries
+- Inclusion of nonlinear material behavior
+- Comparison with experimental data